skrusty/SIPDump/README.md

 # SIPDump
+Please Note: I wrote this code a long time ago, it's handling of SIP is quite poor and needs quite a bit of work to make it useful.
+More here for reference.

 ## Overview
 SIPDump writes each call it sees on the interface to a pcap file, one per call, the filename matches the Call ID.